benstukenborg/autobiographer-gorman/content/01-part-1.md

 ---
 type: part-title
-title: "Part I: Where I Come Fron"
+title: "Part I: Where I Come From"
 ---